 ANZCERTA forms the foundation of a broader economic and trade relationship with New Zealand.
 It is supplemented by more than 80 government-to-government bilateral treaties, protocols and other arrangements—covering trade and the movement of people, investment, aviation, business law coordination, mutual recognition of goods and professions, taxation, health care, social security, superannuation portability, food standards and government procurement.

-With most of the trade goals now met, the CER work program focuses on 'third generation' trade facilitation issues aimed at fostering closer economic integration through regulatory harmonisation and the creation of a more favourable climate for trans-Tasman business collaboration.
-Australian and New Zealand Governments now are taking a strategic approach to shaping and guiding a Single Economic Market (SEM) to enable business, consumers and investors to conduct operations across the Tasman in a seamless regulatory environment.
+With most of the trade goals having been met, the Australian and New Zealand Governments decided to take a Single Economic Market (SEM) approach to closer economic relations.
+SEM aims to harmonise the two economies to enable business, consumers and investors to conduct operations across the Tasman in a seamless regulatory environment.

 Map of New Zealand - quick facts

 New Zealand's business centre and international trade hub.

 New Zealand's world-renowned wines from the Marlborough region are cheaper for Australian consumers under the ANZCERTA.